fetchai/ledger/scripts/benchmark/OpcodePricing.md

 | PrimVariablePrefixDec       | 10.60 ± 0.06 | 10.25 ± 0.07 | 10.15 ± 0.06 | 10.96 ± 0.08 | 10.61 ± 0.05  | 9.73 ± 0.07   | 9.89 ± 0.05   | 9.98 ± 0.04  |
 | PrimVariablePrefixInc       | 10.14 ± 0.05 | 10.33 ± 0.08 | 9.64 ± 0.04  | 9.94 ± 0.05  | 10.06 ± 0.05  | 10.06 ± 0.08  | 9.18 ± 0.03   | 9.98 ± 0.08  |

-In Table 4, we see that certain operations are more expensive for fixed-point than floating point primitives, but there are only small differences between 32 and 64 bits within each primitive class.
+In [Table 4](#table4), we see that certain operations are more expensive for fixed-point than floating point primitives, but there are only small differences between 32 and 64 bits within each primitive class.

-### Table 4: Mean CPU times for floating and fixed point primitive opcodes (+/- std error)
+### <a name="table4">Table 4</a>: Mean CPU times for floating and fixed point primitive opcodes (+/- std error)
 | Benchmark (100 reps)        | Fixed128 (ns)   | Fixed32 (ns)   | Fixed64 (ns)   | Float32 (ns)   | Float64 (ns)   |
 |-----------------------------|-----------------|----------------|----------------|----------------|----------------|
 | PrimAdd                     | 52.63 ± 0.12    | 12.49 ± 0.05   | 12.14 ± 0.06   | 12.07 ± 0.07   | 12.02 ± 0.06   |